Nilu is a second year trainee at Rollits in Hull. Her current seat is in the Property department.

-This month, I also attended due diligence and disclosure meetings in relation to a business sale which they both helped in enhancing my understanding of the sale process from its early stages as due diligence and discloses play integral parts in a sale transaction.
+This month, I also attended due diligence and disclosure meetings in relation to a business sale which they both helped in enhancing my understanding of the sale process from its early stages as due diligence and disclosures play integral parts in a sale transaction.

 The main focus of my work this month has been on corporate transactions however, I have also had the opportunity to draft a contractual service agreement and data subject request forms on the commercial side of my seat.

 Towards the end of this month I attended my financial and business skills PSC course in Leeds, which provided me with an understanding of various investment options and financial regulations as well as grasping the anti Money Laundering Regulations.